 SCs must provide individuals and their family with information on competitive integrated employment during the planning process and upon request.
+To facilitate conversations with individuals and families regarding employment options, Supports Coordinators should utilize the employment trainings and resources including the LifeCourse Toolkit and Pathway to Employment Guidance for Conversations.
 If an individual requests to receive Community Participation Support or Small Group Employment, the SC must document in the Employment/Volunteer Information section of the ISP that competitive integrated employment was discussed as a priority, before other services were considered.
 In addition, SCs should discuss the use and the possibility of adding the Benefits Counseling service to the plan.
+The Employment Screen in the ISP must be filled out for all individuals who have employment services and/or have competitive integrated employment.
+Additionally, accurate employment information must be documented when completing the SC Individual Monitoring Form in HCSIS.